brianyamasaki/get-that-job/docs/src/resume/index.md

 Many people are brought up to be modest and never brag about themselves or their deeds.
 While that's a great feature in general life, **modesty is not appropriate while job hunting**.
 You should never lie while hunting for a job, but be sure to point out what makes you better than others.

 ::: tip
-The resume is the one place where you should brag about everything that sets you apart from other job applicants
+The resume is the one place where you should brag about everything that sets you apart and above from other job applicants
 :::